Dietrich von Saucken: Character traits

 When Hitler told him that he must take his orders from Albert Forster, the Gauleiter (Nazi governor, or "District Leader") of Danzig, Saucken returned Hitler's gaze....and striking the marble slab of the map table with the flat of his hand, he said, 'I have no intention, Herr Hitler, of placing myself under the orders of a Gauleiter'.
-In doing this he had bluntly contradicted Hitler and not addressed him as Mein Führer.
+In doing this, he had bluntly contradicted Hitler and not addressed him as Mein Führer.

-To the surprise of everyone who was present, Hitler capitulated and replied, "All right, Saucken, keep the command yourself."
-Hitler dismissed the General without shaking his hand and Saucken left the room with only the merest hint of a bow.
+To the surprise of everyone present, Hitler capitulated and replied, "All right, Saucken, keep the command yourself."
+Hitler dismissed the General without shaking his hand, and Saucken left the room with only the merest hint of a bow.

 However, this alleged incident is disputed by Heinz Linge in his book 'In the footsteps of the Führer'.
-General von Saucken was considered a loyal commander to whom this behavior certainly did not fit (he received the Knight's Cross with Oak Leaves, Swords and Diamonds on 8 May).
-In addition, the fact that he would not have addressed Hitler with 'Mein Führer' and with the flat hand on the chart table, Linge describes as completely unbelievable.
+General von Saucken was considered a loyal commander to whom this behavior certainly did not fit (he received the Knight's Cross with Oak Leaves, Swords, and Diamonds on 8 May).
+In addition, Linge describes the fact that he would not have addressed Hitler with 'Mein Führer' and with the flat hand on the chart table as completely unbelievable.